Type Stubs¶

 def __init__(self, type: str) -> None: ...

 Function and method definition syntax follows general Python syntax.
-Unless an argument name is prefixed with two underscores (but not suffixed with two underscores), it can be used as a keyword argument 2:
+For backwards compatibility, positional-only parameters can also be marked by prefixing their name with two underscores (but not suffixing it with two underscores):

 # x is positional-only